SamPutnam/Index/README.md

 An index of past and current projects, ranked by last code commit.
-The alive projects do not contain code.

-Last code commit does not count non-code commits, so it correlates strongly with project health (alive --> dead).
+This metric does not count readme or non-code commits, so it correlates strongly with real codebase health (alive --> dead).

 <br>
 **alive**: in development